Henri Lopes: Political and diplomatic career

-Under President Marien Ngouabi, Lopes was Minister of National Education from January 1969 until becoming Minister of Foreign Affairs in December 1971.
+Under President Marien Ngouabi, Lopes became Minister of National Education in January 1969 until becoming Minister of Foreign Affairs in December 1971.
 He was included on the five-member Political Bureau of the Congolese Labour Party (PCT) in December 1972.
 Subsequently, he was Prime Minister from 1973 to 1975.
 He visited China in early 1975, but could not meet with Chairman Mao Zedong because Mao was ill.
 Lopes and his government resigned following a meeting of the PCT Central Committee in December 1975, and Louis Sylvain Goma was appointed to replace him.

-After working as political director of Etumba from 1975 to 1977, Lopes was reappointed to the government as minister of finance on 5 April 1977; he served in that position until Justin Lekoundzou was appointed to replace him in December 1980.
+After working as political director of the party newspaper Etumba from 1975 to 1977, Lopes was reappointed to the government as minister of finance on 5 April 1977; he served in that position until Justin Lekoundzou was appointed to replace him in December 1980.
 Subsequently, he worked at UNESCO as Assistant Director-General for Culture and Deputy Director-General for Africa from 1981 to 1998.

 On 26 October 1998, Lopes presented his credentials as Congo-Brazzaville's Ambassador to France; while posted in Paris, he was additionally accredited as Ambassador to the United Kingdom, Portugal, Spain, and the Vatican City.

 In 2002, Lopes was a candidate for the post of Secretary-General of the international organization La Francophonie, but he withdrew his candidacy under pressure on the night before the vote, which was held on 20 October 2002 and resulted in the unanimous election of Senegal's Abdou Diouf.

 In mid-2015, it was reported that Lopes planned to retire from his post as Ambassador to France, which he did later that year.